unopolicinglab/website/content/authors/cline/_index.md

 - Grad Students
 ---

-Jordan Cline is a Master's student in the School of Criminology and Criminal Justice at the University of Nebraska at Omaha.
-His research interests include policing methods, public sentiment, and data analysis.
-He also studies philosophy, particularly the ancient Greeks, quantum mechanics, and how it all may apply to social networks.
+Jordan Cline is a master of arts student in the School of Criminology and Criminal Justice at the University of Nebraska at Omaha.
+He also enjoys studying philosophy, physics, art, and everything in between.
 Jordan holds a B.S. in Criminal Justice with minors in philosophy and political science from Wichita State University.
-Currently, he is working with Dr. Nix alongside other students studying police uses of deadly force.
+Currently, he works in the VIPR Lab on projects involving police shootings and traffic stops.